AdobeDocs/campaign-classic.en/help/workflow/using/sql-code-and-javascript-code.md

 1. Choose in which database the SQL script will be stored:

+    * **[!UICONTROL Default data source]**: The working table will be stored in the default PostgreSQL database.
-    * Default data source: Working table is created in the same database as the source of the data we query on.
+    * **[!UICONTROL Active FDA external account]**: The working table will be stored in the Cloud database of the selected FDA external account.
-    * Activte FDA external account

     ![](assets/sql_code.png)

-1. Add the SQL script.
+1. Type or copy-paste your SQL script in the dedicated area.
 This script is a JST template and can therefore be configured according to the workflow context.
+   Otherwise,

    >[!CAUTION]
    >
    >It is the SQL script writer's responsibility to make sure that the SQL script is functional, and that its references (fields names, etc.) are in accordance with the Outbound schema.

-   Otherwise, type or copy-paste your SQL script in the dedicated area.

 1. Check the **[!UICONTROL Processing errors]** option to display a specific transition which will be enabled if an error is generated.